 Your doctor will:

 General anesthesia is used most often.
 It will block any pain and you will stay asleep through the surgery.
-In some cases, local anesthesia may be used instead.
+In some cases, local anesthesia and sedation may be used instead.
 The area will be numb but you will be awake.

 There are different types of minimally invasive surgeries that may be used, such as: